conceptsandtraining/doil/templates/misc/README.md

 ### /etc/hosts

-If you chosed not to add the hosts information to the /etc/hosts file.
+If you chose not to add the hosts information to the /etc/hosts file.
 Add following lines to your host files:

 ```
 ### %TPL_FOLDER% start